 VMware is a very popular software whose function is to emulate multiple operating systems on a single computer, in this way you can check the compatibility of all kinds of programs with different versions or configurations of an operating system.
 VMware is a great ally of software development companies, however, testing all kinds of configurations and versions of operating systems usually presents constant problems and incompatibilities, and therefore, it is necessary to make backups that allow the user to have control over the information with which works.
-In this post I will show you how to make backups of a virtual machine for free.
+In this post, I will show you how to make backups of a virtual machine for free.

 Q: I use VMware Workstation to emulate a virtual machine to use Windows on my work laptop and I would like to back up the information to export it to another computer.
-Is there an efficient and fast method to create a backup of all the information of my virtual machine?
+Is there an efficient and fast method to create a backup of all the information on my virtual machine?

-Virtualization allows to segment the physical resources of a computer or server to attribute certain characteristics to one or more emulated operating systems.
-This process allows a single server or computer to create several virtual functional computers with the hardware of the computer or server, thus allowing to install several versions of the same operating system or different operating systems.
+Virtualization allows one to segment the physical resources of a computer or server to attribute certain characteristics to one or more emulated operating systems.
+This process allows a single server or computer to create several virtual functional computers with the hardware of the computer or server, thus allowing them to install several versions of the same operating system or different operating systems.
 For this reason, virtualization is very popular in business environments, as it allows you to keep highly versatile control over the availability of versions and operating systems.
 There are several methods that you can use to back up the information of your virtual machine.
 VMware has a native tool that allows you to create comprehensive operating system backups.
 Companies often use specialized software to manage differential backup and incremental backup processes.

 There are multiple reasons why you may need to back up your Virtual Machine information.
 Next, I will talk to you in detail about some of them.

 It is common for companies to test the functionality and compatibility of an operating system before implementing it on the rest of the corporation's computers.
-For this reason, exhaustive tests are carried out on a virtual machine with the new version of an operating system with each and every one of the tools that they usually use to find the appropriate configuration of the operating system.
-If everything works correctly in the virtual machine, the system change is made in the rest of the computers and to preserve the appropriate configuration of the operating system, a backup copy of the version that was approved in the virtual machine is used, thus saving many hours of effort and ensuring the correct operation of all the corporation's computers.
+For this reason, exhaustive tests are carried out on a virtual machine with the new version of an operating system with every one of the tools that they usually use to find the appropriate configuration of the operating system.
+If everything works correctly in the virtual machine, the system change is made in the rest of the computers, and to preserve the appropriate configuration of the operating system, a backup copy of the version that was approved in the virtual machine is used, thus saving many hours of effort and ensuring the correct operation of all the corporation's computers.

 Software developers are aware of the importance of testing.
-In many cases, for testing to be reliable, it needs to be carried out on different operating systems and versions of them, for this reason, a backup copy of the latest functional version of the software as well as the operating system are necessary to compare results and keep your information safe.
+In many cases, for testing to be reliable, it needs to be carried out on different operating systems and versions of them, for this reason, a backup copy of the latest functional version of the software, as well as the operating system, are necessary to compare results and keep your information safe.

 Backing up the information you work with is extremely important.
-In the past it was an extremely costly and inefficient practice.
+In the past, it was an extremely costly and inefficient practice.
 For this reason, many companies faced all kinds of adversities due to the loss of information.
 Fortunately, currently backing up information is much easier and has a much lower cost than it was in the past.
 Nowadays all companies and even personal computers have a backup system, however native Windows backup systems may not be sufficient to solve your problems.
 This is why it is always recommended to have an alternative.

-As I mentioned earlier, there are totally free methods that will allow you to make backup copies of your Virtual Machine.
+As I mentioned earlier, there are free methods that will allow you to make backup copies of your Virtual Machine.
 It is important to remember that a backup can be done manually, copying and pasting the files in another location, however, this may not be an efficient solution since that the files on your computer or Virtual Machine constantly change, you would have to back up your information every few hours or minutes manually.

 Below I will talk to you about a couple of free methods that will allow you to back up your information in a much more efficient way.

-In Windows 7, a tool that allows to easily back up your operating system was implemented.
+In Windows 7, a tool that allows you to easily back up your operating system was implemented.
 You can back up and restore the settings and folders by creating a system recovery image.
 To use this tool from Windows 7 in Windows 10, follow the next steps.

 A. How to Create a Backup

-Step 1: Go to Backup section
+Step 1: Go to the Backup section

 You can find this section in the Settings left panel.